ASteinheiser/snooty-ast-to-mdx/README.md

 - investigate handling `named_reference` (currently omitted)
 - investigate images and how they're handled by the parser
 - investigate conditional render blocks (maybe not a problem)
+- is there anything in the AST or parser that should go away/not be converted?